82nd (West Africa) Division: Formation

 The inspiration for the division's formation came from General George Giffard.
 He had extensive experience of leading East African troops, and early in the Second World War became the commander of Britain's West Africa Command.
 He was eager for troops from Britain's African colonies to play their part in the war.
-When he was subsequently appointed to command India Command's Eastern Army, facing the Japanese army on the frontier between India and Burma, he requested that the two divisions being organised in West Africa be used in the Burma campaign.
+When he was subsequently appointed to command the Eastern Army in India, facing the Imperial Japanese Army on the frontier between India and Burma, he requested that the two divisions being organised in West Africa be used in the Burma campaign.

-The division was formed from the existing 1st (West African) Infantry Brigade and 2nd (West African) Infantry Brigade, both of which had previously taken part in the East African Campaign in 1940 and 1941, and the freshly raised 4th (Nigerian) Infantry Brigade.
+The division was formed from the 1st (West African) Infantry Brigade and 2nd (West African) Infantry Brigade, both of which had taken part in the East African Campaign in 1940 and 1941, and the new 4th (Nigerian) Infantry Brigade.
 The Division's headquarters was created on 1 August 1943.
 It followed the 81st (West African) Division in the numbering sequence of British war-raised infantry divisions.
 The HQ took control of its sub-units on 1 November 1943.
 The division's formation sign was crossed spears on a porter's headband, in black (sometimes white) on a yellow shield.

 Burma campaign

-On 20 May 1944, the division sailed for Ceylon, where the complete division was assembled on 20 July.
+On 20 May 1944, the division sailed for Ceylon, where the division was assembled on 20 July.
 In August the organisation was slightly changed, with supporting arms which had previously been distributed between the brigades being controlled centrally by the division HQ.
 The division was organised on a "head load" basis, with porters carrying all heavy equipment and supplies.
 Although many of the troops were from the savannah of northern Ghana and Nigeria, they were well-trained and effective when operating in jungle and mountains.

-After further training, the division took part in the third Arakan campaign in December 1944 under Indian XV Corps.
+After further training, the division took part in the third Arakan campaign in December 1944 under XV Indian Corps.
 On 15 December the Division captured Buthidaung on the Kalapanzin River and created a bridgehead on the east bank of the river.
-This allowed allied troops to control the Maungdaw-Buthidaung road which had been contested for three years and enabled the transport of 650 river craft by road through railway tunnels to Buthidaung to supply Indian troops in the Mayu Range.
+This allowed allied troops to control the Maungdaw–Buthidaung road which had been contested for three years and enabled the transport of 650 river craft by road through railway tunnels to Buthidaung to supply Indian troops in the Mayu Range.

-The 82nd Division (supported by 28th Anti-tank Regiment IA and 33rd Mountain Artillery Regiment IA) then crossed a steep and jungle-covered mountain range to converge with the British 81st (West African) Division on Myohaung near the mouth of the Kaladan River.
+The 82nd (West African) Division (supported by 28th Anti-tank Regiment RIA and 33rd Mountain Artillery Regiment RIA) then crossed a steep and jungle-covered mountain range to converge with the British 81st (West African) Division on Myohaung near the mouth of the Kaladan River.
 This move forced the Japanese to evacuate the Mayu peninsula which they had held for almost four years and retreat south along the coast.
-As they retreated, British commandos from the 3rd Commando Brigade and units of the Indian 25th Infantry Division landed in inlets and chaungs ahead of them.
-Caught between the troops landing from the sea and the pursuing 82nd African Division, the Japanese suffered heavy casualties.
+As they retreated, troops from the 3rd Commando Brigade and units of the 25th Indian Infantry Division landed in inlets and chaungs ahead of them.
+Caught between the troops landing from the sea and the 82nd (West African) Division, the Japanese suffered many casualties.